@ini_set( 'upload_max_size' , '300M' ); @ini_set( 'post_max_size', '300M'); @ini_set( 'max_execution_time', '300' );

 This sector has been the engine of growth and has sustained this country through its turbulent years.

-I am sure you have heard the phrase “informal sector” mentioned several times in ” third-world” development discourses.
-I regard this construct as third-world nonsense because the activities it describes are the atoms of economic independence of so-called developing economies.
+I am sure you have heard the phrase “informal sector” mentioned several times in “third-world” development discourses.
+I regard this construct as third-world nonsense because the activities it describes are the building blocks of economic independence in so-called developing economies.

-Unlike in the ‘first world,’ where the informal sector is largely an illegal endeavor, in the ‘third world’, with Africa in focus, this sector encompasses the economic activities of most of the citizenry.
-Activities such as agriculture, construction, transport, auto, electronic and mechanical repairs, production, wholesale, retail, distillation, catering, and various services fall under this description.
+Unlike in the ‘first world,’ where the informal sector is often an illegal endeavor, in the ‘third world,’ with Africa in focus, this sector encompasses the economic activities of most of the citizenry.
+Activities such as agriculture, construction, transportation, automotive, electronic, and mechanical repairs, production, wholesale, retail, distillation, catering, and various other services fall under this description.

 Data abound, though they may be understated, they still demonstrate the significant impact of the so-called informal sector.
-The informal sector does not only include low-skilled, primitive technology and underpaid activities but also a system that has built generational wealth and incorporates moderate to high analytical skills.
+The informal sector not only includes low-skilled, primitive technology, and underpaid activities, but also a system that has built generational wealth and incorporates moderate to high analytical skills.

-The sector remains the highest employer and income earner in Ghana although its impact is calculated without factoring in Agriculture – the nation’s highest employer and dominated by informal players makes it folly to call that an informal sector.
+The sector remains the highest employer and income earner in Ghana.
+However, its impact is calculated without factoring in Agriculture, the nation’s highest employer, which is dominated by informal players, making it folly to call that an informal sector.
 Does that mean we have an informal economy as a country?

 A small busness owner operating a drinking bar in Accra, Ghana's Capital City (c) Allen Sefadzi Anewu Komla: 8 May, 2017 | Accra, Ghana

 My mother is a trader.
-She began her career by hawking food and then to a secondary school campus where my father taught.
-She later established at a location she still currently occupies.
-Her business evolved from hawking to an eatery (chop bar) to an eatery and mini-mart (selling groceries, cosmetics, wax print, and cookware), then to an eatery, mini-mart, and bar.
-She later dropped the eatery because of work stress, then went strictly bar for a period, and was one of the main spots for a long time.
+She began her career by hawking food and then went to a secondary school campus where my father taught.
+She later established herself at a location she still currently occupies.
+Her business evolved from hawking to an eatery (chop bar) to an eatery and mini-mart (selling groceries, cosmetics, wax print, and cookware), then to a restaurant, mini-mart, and bar.
+She later dropped the eatery due to work stress, then went strictly to bars for a period, and was one of the main spots for a long time.
 She recently brought back the grocery section when stronger competition popped up.

-Like the regular corporate, my mother with basic education started a business, grew it, diversified, consolidated it to maximize profit, made acquisitions, and diversified again to ensure continuity.
-Apart from the bar and grocery shop that she runs from a location she has operated for over 30 years; she has a purified sachet water business with my retired dad and owns terraces of single and two-room apartments.
+Like the regular corporate, my mother, with a basic education, started a business, grew it, diversified, consolidated it to maximize profits, made acquisitions, and diversified again to ensure continuity.
+Apart from the bar and grocery shop that she runs from a location she has operated for over 30 years, she has a purified sachet water business with my retired father and owns terraces of single- and two-room apartments.
 This is not peculiar.

 There’s a disconnect when it comes to development in Africa.
-Largely due to colonization and the continued existence and influence of imperialist institutions that research or pay to be researched and in turn mostly ‘identify’ and define our problems, a lot of the details get lost in the agenda and semantics.
+Mainly due to colonization and the continued existence and influence of imperialist institutions that research or pay to be researched, and in turn mainly ‘identify’ and define our problems, a lot of the details get lost in the agenda and semantics.

 Why don’t we factor agriculture into the general equation when calculating the impact of the informal sector?

-While doing casual viewing and reading for this article, I realized the construct was largely defined by unorganized, under-skilled, low-paying, and unsafe working conditions.
+While doing casual viewing and reading for this article, I realized the construct was primarily defined by unorganized, under-skilled, low-paying, and unsafe working conditions.
 Perceptions that lead to the usual basic remedy submissions.

 I considered it a no-brainer when Mobile Money transactions began to outweigh bank transactions in Ghana.
 I think it is a core pillar of my argument when you consider the fact that a financial instrument created for the ‘informal sector’ has become the dominant one.

-This sector has been the engine of growth and has sustained this country through its turbulent years.
+This sector has been the engine of growth, sustaining this country through its turbulent years.
 While Ghana has been on the decline, the informal sector, which others refer to as their “small businesses,” has kept the fabric of society in seam.
 It has kept food on most tables, clothed, sheltered, and educated the majority of Ghanaians.

 In fact, there are accounts of how this sector helped keep souls afloat in the supposedly developed worlds when “shit hit the fan.”

 These informal players understand the economics of our society.
 That’s why they have created wealth through the so-called traditional economic activities.
-Due to the bureaucracy, usually unnecessary procedures in registering, and the predatory nature of the tax authority, a lot of well-educated individuals including legislators run their businesses informally.
+Due to bureaucracy, unnecessary procedures in registration, and the predatory nature of the tax authority, many well-educated individuals, including legislators, run their businesses informally.

-A lot of our indigenous ventures such as artistry, brewing, distillation, clothing and fashion, food, and agriculture have been kept at a primitive stage of development.
+Many of our indigenous ventures, such as artistry, brewing, distillation, clothing and fashion, food, and agriculture, have remained at a primitive stage of development.
 Although still a good earner, imagine the scale effect of proper attention.

 A woman hawks wax prints on the Street of Accra New Town. (c) Allen Sefadzi Anewu Komla | 18 July, 2017: Accra, Ghana

-I have no genie nor a crystal ball, though I may have sipped on the devil’s juice and smelled his incense at a point of making this article but, you need no soothsayer to tell this tale.
+I have no genie nor a crystal ball, though I may have sipped on the devil’s juice and smelled his incense at some point in writing this article, but you need no soothsayer to tell this tale.

-According to a recent report by the Ghana Statistical Service, the country’s highest employer, the informal sector representing 80% of total employment only contributed 27.4% to the Gross Domestic Product during the same period.
-Though I have my issues with these figures, the report signifies the effect of the long-term neglect of the sector.
+According to a recent report by the Ghana Statistical Service, the country’s largest employer, the informal sector, which accounts for 80% of total employment, contributed only 27.4% to the Gross Domestic Product during the same period.
+Although I have my issues with these figures, the report highlights the impact of the long-term neglect of the sector.

 We seem to have been locked in a cycle of perpetual need because we have failed to identify our engine of growth.
 How can a country break from the quagmires of poverty when its highest employer represents less than 27.4% of its GDP?
 It must be an owned state because it clearly does not own the majority of its wealth.